 Son magic takes S. Korea into Asian Cup semi-final with Jordan

-South Korea will face Jordan in the Asian Cup semi-finals after Son Heung-min stepped up in extra time with a sumptuous free-kick to see off Australia 2-1 on Friday.
+Son Heung-min stepped up in extra time for South Korea with a sumptuous free-kick to see off Australia 2-1 on Friday and set up an Asian Cup semi-final with Jordan.

-Jordan sealed their place in the last four with a nervy 1-0 victory that brought Tajikistan's fairytale journey in Qatar to an end.
+Jordan sealed their place in the last four for the first time in their history with a nervy 1-0 victory that brought Tajikistan's fairytale journey in Qatar to an end.

-Tottenham's Son, Asia's best player and South Korea's skipper, had yet to fully make his mark at the tournament but he delivered when it counted, also winning a penalty for Hwang Hee-chan to level deep in second-half stoppage time.
+South Korea and Tottenham skipper Son had yet to fully stamp his mark on the tournament but he delivered when it counted, also winning a penalty for Hwang Hee-chan to level deep in second-half stoppage time.

-"We're still here and we're going to be here to the very end," said South Korea's coach Jurgen Klinsmann.
+Jurgen Klinsmann's side took a significant step towards lifting the Asian Cup for the first time since 1960.

+"Fatigue, whatever -- there are no excuses.
+We're just trying to win the trophy and bring it back home," said Son after his sparkling man-of-the-match display.

 Australia opened the scoring in the 42nd minute when Hwang In-beom gave the ball away in defence and Connor Metcalfe floated the ball to the back post for Craig Goodwin to volley home.